ShinyTrinkets/twofold.ts/docs/variables.md

 <set name=John age=23 />
 ```

-Now, all the tags following the `set` tag will receive both "name" and "age" as props.
+Now, all the tags following the `set` tag will receive both "name" and "age" as
+props.

-A more concrete example is with the AI/LLM tag, which accepts lots and lots of options:
+A more concrete example is with the AI/LLM tag, which accepts lots and lots of
+options and it makes sense to separate them:

 ```md
 ( here I'm defining my name, and the name of the roleplay character )